Looking for the best credit card in Singapore?

 Cashback vs Cash Rebates vs Miles vs Rewards

-When it comes to choosing a credit card, you’ll see one of these four reward types.
+When it comes to choosing a credit card, you’ll typically see one of these four reward types.

 Choosing one or mixing a few types ultimately boils down to your lifestyle preferences and how much you spend.